Brexit: 50 things to do after Article 50

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-London (CNN)UK Prime Minister Theresa May will trigger Article 50 on Wednesday, officially kicking off the Brexit process and the painstaking legislative to-do list that comes with it.
+London (CNN)UK Prime Minister Theresa May triggered Article 50 on Wednesday, officially kicking off the Brexit process and the painstaking legislative to-do list that comes with it.

 One of the next key steps in the United Kingdom's withdrawal from the European Union will come when May's government introduces the Great Repeal Bill.